Capture of Malacca (1511): Malaccan preparations

-At the time, the Malacca Sultanate covered the whole Malayan Peninsula and much of northern Sumatra.
-All of the sultan's possessions seem to have obeyed, to their capacity, his summons for war.
+At the time, the Malacca Sultanate covered the entire Malay Peninsula and much of northern Sumatra.
+Most of the sultan's possessions seemed to have obeyed, to their capacity, his summons for war.
 Palembang, Indragiri, Menangkabau, and Pahang are all recorded as having sent troops, and possibly other territories did as well; the only renegade state recorded was Kampar, which provided the Portuguese with a local base.
 The sultan also recruited thousands of mercenaries from Java, who were paid in early August and given three months' wages in advance, and hired 3,000 Turkic and Iranian mercenaries.
 Finally, he assembled an armory of 8,000 gunpowder weapons, including cannons.
 The bulk of these were lantaka or cetbang guns firing 1/4 to 1/2 pound shots (they also included many heavy muskets imported from Java).
 In total the sultan's forces numbered, according to Chinese merchants who leaked information to the Portuguese, 20,000 fighting men.
 They had been gathered originally to campaign against Malacca's chief enemy in Sumatra, the Aru Kingdom.

-Despite having a lot of artillery and firearms, the weapons were mostly and mainly purchased from the Javanese and Gujarati, where the Javanese and Gujarati were the operators of the weapons.
+Despite having a lot of artillery and firearms, the weapons were mostly purchased from the Javanese and Gujarati, where the Javanese and Gujarati were the operators of the weapons.
 In the early 16th century, before the Portuguese arrival, the Malays lacked firearms.
-The Malay chronicle, Sejarah Melayu, mentioned that in 1509 they do not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
-As recorded in Sejarah Melayu:
+The Malay Annals, mentioned that in 1509 they did not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
+As recorded in the Malay Annals:

 After (the Portuguese) coming to Malacca, then met (each other), they shot (the city) with cannon.
 So all the people of Malacca were surprised, shocked to hear the sound of the cannon.
 They said, "What is this sound, like thunder?".
 Then the cannon came about the people of Malacca, some lost their necks, some lost their arms, some lost their thighs.
 The people of Malacca were even more astonished to see the effect of the gun.
 They said: "What is this weapon called that is round, yet is sharp enough to kill?"

-Asia Portuguesa by Manuel de Faria y Sousa recorded a similar story, although not as spectacular as described in Sejarah Melayu.
+Lendas da India by Gaspar Correia and Asia Portuguesa by Manuel de Faria y Sousa confirmed the Malay Annals' account.
+Both recorded a similar story, although not as spectacular as described in Malay Annals.
+Rui de Araújo noted that Malacca lacked gunpowder and gunners.
+The captured Portuguese were pressured to make gunpowder for the Malays, but none of the captives knew how to make it.

+Wan Mohd Dasuki Wan Hasbullah explained several facts about the existence of gunpowder weapons in Malacca and other Malay states before the arrival of the Portuguese: